lightly-ai/lightly/docs/source/getting_started/command_line_tool.rst

     lightly-train --help

-You can get an overview of the various parameters in :ref:`ref-cli-config-default`.
+You can get an overview of the various CLI parameters you can set in :ref:`ref-cli-config-default`.